-All inquiries concerning the application of Title IX and its implementing regulations may contact the Title IX coordinator: Al Depoutot, 2430 Welbilt Boulevard, Trinity, FL 34655.
-Phone: 727-569-1416.
-E-mail: adepoutot@trinitycollege.edu.
+All inquiries concerning the application of Title IX and its implementing regulations may contact the Title IX coordinator: Leslie Rewald, 2430 Welbilt Boulevard, Trinity, FL 34655.
+Phone: 727-376-6911 ext.
+331. E-mail: Irewald@trinitycollege.edu.

 "One reason for the high percentage of successful Christian workers produced by this school is that we are not so large that the individual gets lost in the crowd.
 Students are individuals, not a number, and each one is able to have individual help so that they may grow, not only in intellect but in spirit."